Enichan/Ini/README.md

 Take note that the Keys property of an ordered IniSection will be the keys in order, but the Values property does not have the order guaranteed.
 To get the in-order values of an IniSection use the GetOrderedValues method, or enumerate the section using foreach.

-Both ways of iterating over values below are functionally equivalent for a sorted section.
+Both ways of iterating over values below are functionally equivalent for an ordered section.

 ```csharp
 var ini = new IniFile();